apache/shardingsphere/document/current/content/overview/_index.en.md

 [![GitHub watchers](https://img.shields.io/github/watchers/sharding-sphere/sharding-sphere.svg?style=social&label=Watch)](https://github.com/sharding-sphere/sharding-sphere/watchers)
 [![Stargazers over time](https://starcharts.herokuapp.com/sharding-sphere/sharding-sphere.svg)](https://starcharts.herokuapp.com/sharding-sphere/sharding-sphere)

-Sharding-Sphere is an open-source ecosystem consisted of a set of distributed database middleware solutions, including 3 independent products, Sharding-JDBC, Sharding-Proxy & Sharding-Sidecar (todo).
+Sharding-Sphere is an open-source ecosphere consists of a set of distributed database middleware solutions, including 3 independent products, Sharding-JDBC, Sharding-Proxy & Sharding-Sidecar (todo).
 They all provide functions of data sharding, distributed transaction and database orchestration, applicable in a variety of situations such as Java isomorphism, heterogeneous language and cloud native.
 Aiming at reasonably making full use of the computation and storage capacity of database in distributed system, Sharding-Sphere defines itself as a middleware, rather than a totally new type of database.
 As the cornerstone of many enterprises, relational database still takes a huge market share.
 Therefore, at current stage, we prefer to focus on its increment instead of a total overturn.

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)
 [![Gitter](https://badges.gitter.im/shardingsphere/shardingsphere.svg)](https://gitter.im/shardingsphere/Lobby)